volantvm/volant/docs/5_architecture/1_overview.md

 - Networking
   - Bridge manager and tap devices: internal/server/orchestrator/network
-  - Modes: vsock, bridged, dhcp (see pluginspec.NetworkMode).
+  - Modes: vsock, bridged, dhcp (see imagespec.NetworkMode).
 The orchestrator only allocates IP and prepares a tap when needed.

 - Cloud‑init (internal/server/orchestrator/cloudinit)
   - If configured, a NoCloud seed image is constructed and attached as a read‑only disk.